GouniManikumar12/aip-spec/docs/04-auction.md

 | Ingress | `platform-request` | AI Platform → Operator | Raw user intent, safety context, and transport auth. |
 | Fanout | `context-request` | Operator → Brand Agents | Normalized context with pool classification and any operator annotations. |

 Operators MAY redact, enrich, or reformat data between the two payloads.
-Vendor-specific metadata MUST live inside the `ext.<vendor_id>` namespace to avoid collisions and to simplify future promotions into the core spec.
+Vendor-specific metadata MUST live inside the `metadata.<vendor_id>` namespace to avoid collisions and to simplify future promotions into the core spec.